Skip to content

 for now.

-Short working notes on measurement, field practice, and what the data actually says once you sit with it.
+20 short working notes on measurement, field practice, and what the data actually says.
+Shuffled on each rebuild — showing 8 of 20.

 On evidence